statusengine/docs/src/content/tutorials/Elasticsearch-Bionic-Install.md

 ---
 layout: "page"
-title: "Install Elasticsearch 5.x on Ubuntu 16.04"
+title: "Install Elasticsearch 6.x on Ubuntu 18.04"
-description: "How to install Elasticsearch 5.x on Ubuntu Xenial"
+description: "How to install Elasticsearch 6.x on Ubuntu Bionic"
 ---

 Related topics:

-- <a href="{{ site.url }}/tutorials/Elasticsearch-Bionic-Install">Install Elasticsearch 6.x on Ubuntu 18.04</a>
+- <a href="{{ site.url }}/tutorials/Elasticsearch-Xenial-Install">Install Elasticsearch 5.x on Ubuntu 16.04</a>

-In this tutorial I'm going to show you, how to install Elasticsearch 5.x on your Ubuntu Xenial (16.04) Linux box.
+In this tutorial I'm going to show you, how to install Elasticsearch 6.x on your Ubuntu Bionic (18.04) Linux box.

 **Before you start!
 Please take a look at the official documentation!
 [https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html)**